-Call your doctor right away.
-Follow any instructions your doctor gives you.
+Call your health care provider right away.
+Follow any instructions your provider gives you.

 You may be asked to get tested to confirm that you have the flu.

-Your doctor may prescribe medications called antivirals, especially if he or she suspects you have the H1N1 flu.
+Your health care provider may prescribe antiviral medications.
 These medications must be taken within 2 days of when your symptoms started.
-In some cases, your doctor may not wait for test results to come back before starting you on antivirals.
-These medications work by stopping the flu virus from reproducing in your body.
-This gives your body’s immune system a chance to fight the virus.
-After taking the medication, your symptoms may be milder and you may recover quicker than without the medication.
+In some cases, your provider may not wait for test results to come back before starting you on an antiviral medication.
+Your symptoms may be milder and you may recover quicker than without the medication.
 The medication may also prevent serious complications such as pneumonia.

-If you feel you need medications to relieve symptoms, ask your doctor which ones are safe for you to take.
+If you feel you need medications to relieve symptoms, ask your provider which ones are safe for you to take.

-Drink lots of fluids such as water, juice, and warm soup to prevent dehydration.
+Drink lots of fluids such as water, juice, and warm soup.
 A good rule is to drink enough so that you urinate your normal amount.

 Get plenty of rest.

-If you’re not hungry, eat smaller meals more often during the day to maintain your nutrition intake.
+If you’re not hungry, try to eat smaller meals more often during the day.

-Apply warm compresses to the forehead or sinuses to relieve congestion.
+Apply warm, moist cloths to the forehead and over the nose to relieve congestion.

-Call your doctor if your fever rises to 101ºF or higher, or you become dizzy, lightheaded, or short of breath.
+Call your provider if your fever rises to 101ºF (38.3°C) or higher, or you become dizzy, lightheaded, or short of breath.

 Get vaccinated.
 One of the best ways to avoid the flu is to get a flu vaccination.
-Pregnant women can safely receive the flu shot that protects against both the regular and H1N1 flu.
-However, pregnant women should not receive the nasal spray vaccine (live-virus vaccine) for the regular flu (it may be harmful to the baby).
+Pregnant women can safely receive the flu shot t.
+However, pregnant women should not receive the nasal spray vaccine.

 Wash your hands often.
 Frequent handwashing is a proven way to prevent infection.
-Carry an alcohol-based hand gel containing at least 60 percent alcohol.
+Carry an alcohol-based hand cleaner containing at least 60% alcohol.
 Use it when you don’t have access to soap and water.

 Clean items you use often with disinfectant wipes.
 This includes phones, computer keyboards, and toys.